Luffyyy/PAYDAY-2-Hashlist/README.md

 You need to bind a key to run the paths finder, it can take a while (max 15/20 min) so read in the script to do more specific things.

 Afterwards, you can filter the list using another binded key.
 You need to play a file named 'hashlist' (preferablly the final hashlist) and it will remove any duplicates.

+# Diesel Bundle Viewer Instructions

+Click the Code button and then click Download ZIP

+Extract the zip and copy the hashlist file to the Diesel Bundle Viewer data folder